jangocheng/grapes/README.md

 # grapes
-This application was generated using JHipster 4.14.1, you can find documentation and help at [http://www.jhipster.tech/documentation-archive/v4.14.1](http://www.jhipster.tech/documentation-archive/v4.14.1).
+This application was generated using JHipster, you can find documentation and help at [http://www.jhipster.tech/](http://www.jhipster.tech/).

 ## Development